turbot/guardrails-docs/docs/getting-started/getting-started-aws/create-calculated-exception/index.md

 ## Step 9: Review

-Experiment with tagging and untagging other buckets in this way, and observe now Guardrails notices and reacts to the changes.
+Experiment with tagging and untagging other buckets in this way, and observe how Guardrails notices and reacts to the changes.

 ## Next Steps